JohnGupta-She/emp_PerfectPurplePetunias/README.md

 * BinSearch took a short amount of time but time still increased as array size increased

 ## Conclusions
-* The results show that BinSearch will always take longer than BinSearch regardless of the length of the arrays.
+* The results show that BinSearch will always take longer than LinSearch regardless of the length of the arrays.